MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Includes/meeting-prep-card.md

 ## Meeting preparation

 Meetings are vital for healthy collaboration.
-Better meeting practices can improve productivity, information sharing, innovation, decision-making, and team connectedness.
+Better meeting practices can improve productivity, information sharing, innovation, decision making, and team connectedness.
 Read more about best practices for running effective meetings in [this playbook](MyAnalytics-meetings-september-2018.pdf).

 The meeting preparation card shows you a list of upcoming meetings that you have organized, and it helps you evaluate whether each meeting is ready to go.

 #### To view and use the meeting preparation card